stacks-network/docs/_develop/vote-blockstack.md

 <img src="images/de-new.png" alt="">

 Apps from a previous month remain eligible for voting.
 This means the pool of applications expands each month.
 The reason for this is that applications are evolving products, they evolve the quality or expand their features.
 A product you thought wasn't so good could make a giant leap forward from one month to the next.

-All applications appear in a randomized order so all can receive equal attention from voters.
+Applications appear in a randomized order so all can receive equal attention from voters.

 Every month, all voters receive a newsletter with updates related to App Mining's vote.
 The newsletter contains additional timing-related reminders.
 If you are a voter make sure you add <a href='mailto:appmining@democracy.earth' target='\_blank'>appmining@democracy.earth</a> to your contacts list.
 This prevents the newsletter from going to your Spam folder.